castogio/castogio.github.io/content/csa_explained.md

 RF environment.
 CSAs are also used whenever a Dynamic Frequency Selection (DFS) occurs in the 5 GHz band, and the AP must move to a non-radar channel.

-The primary goal of CSAs is to allow the AP to change its channel, while keeping the clients associated.
-Of course, the clients have to follow the AP along with the change, and start transmitting on the new channel (they may actually decide to simply disassociate).
+The primary goal of CSAs is to allow the AP to change its channel while keeping the clients associated.
+Of course, the clients should follow the AP along with the change and start transmitting on the new channel, but they may decide to disassociate.

 We will explore together the CSA procedures and the Information Element (IE) formats as defined in the IEEE802.11-2020 standard, and confirm the behaviours